 - 75% of the balance must be paid by April 30th 2019

-- If you chose to pay in instalments, the total amount must be paid by 30th July 2019.
+- The total amount must be paid by 30th July 2019

-o Payments can be made online using a credit card or debit card through the Stripe interface, or by Bank Transfer.
-Using Stripe incurs a charge of approximately £50 for the maximum number of 7 instalments, whereas bank transfer is free to UK residents.
+- Payments can be made online using a credit card or debit card through the Stripe interface, or by Bank Transfer.
+Please note that if your use a credit or debit card, it incurs a charge of approximately £50 for the maximum number of 7 instalments, whereas bank transfer is free to UK residents.

 If, for any reason, the balance is not received by the due date, the Company reserves the right to cancel the booking and apply a cancellation charge in accordance with the scales shown below.

 Refund & Cancellation Policy